chiItepin/feature-switch/README.md

 ## Debug Panel

 The `FeatureFlagsDebugPanel` is a development tool that allows you to view and override feature flags in real-time.
-It is only available in development mode (`process.env.NODE_ENV === 'development'`).
+It is only available in development mode (`process.env.NODE_ENV === 'development'`) though it can be rendered in production if `shouldShow` is provided.

 ### Usage